What is a Virtual CISO

 Reporting to Leadership

 Regularly reporting on cyber security metrics, risks, and strategies to the board in clear business language is another critical responsibility of a virtual CISO.
-This ensures that the leadership is informed and can make data-driven decisions regarding the company’s security posture.
+This ensures that the leadership is informed and can make data-driven decisions regarding the business’s security posture.

-What is the Difference Between Having a virtual CISO and Having an Internal IT Team?
+What is the Difference Between Having a Virtual CISO and Having an Internal IT Team?

 Your internal IT team handles day-to-day issues, such as connectivity problems and network support.
-In contrast, a virtual CISO is responsible for the big picture of your company’s technology and security.
+In contrast, a virtual CISO is responsible for the big picture of your business’s technology and security.
 They design a comprehensive strategy, select the appropriate tools, and provide oversight on your overall cyber security posture.

 While your IT team possesses broad technical knowledge for managing daily operations, a virtual CISO brings deep, specialised expertise in risk management and cyber security.